dhis2designlab/guides/pages/react.md

 ---

 # React
 [React][react-home] is a free and open-source JavaScript library created by Facebook.
 This guide is a brief introduction to React.
-The [React Docs][react-docs] provide a more comprehensive overview.
+The [React Docs][react-docs] provides a more comprehensive overview.

 ## Create React App
 As the name implies, [Create React App (CRA)][cra] is a tool to create React apps.
 CRA includes scripts which take care of configurations needed to run and build your app.
 To use CRA you need either [npm][npm] or [Yarn][yarn].